E. Maynard Adams Professor of English, Department of English and Comparative Literature, College of Arts and Sciences · UNC-Chapel Hill

 Alan Singer specializes in social studies education and United States history.

 Social Studies Education United States History History of Slavery Teaching race. ethnicity and class

-Professor of English · Augusta University
+Interim Chair of English and World Languages · Augusta University

 Professor Williams is an expert in Africa and African Diaspora, Digital Humanities, and Digital Publication.

 Digital Publication Africa and African Diaspora Digital Humanities

 Associate Professor of Public Policy · University of Connecticut

 Thomas Craemer is an expert on slavery reparations, racial bias and the psychology of racism.